U.S. Citizenship and Immigration Services, Los Angeles Asylum Office

 Contact email: [email protected]

-5. Are you qualifying based on education?
-Submit a copy of your college transcript (unofficial is acceptable) or a list of coursework with hours completed.
+o College transcript (unofficial is acceptable) to support the educational substitution, basic educational requirement, or a list of coursework with hours completed.

-IMPORTANT: Include in the subject line of the e-mail message: “RPCV Application Packet for CIS Clerk – YOUR LAST NAME”
+IMPORTANT: Include in the subject line of the e-mail message: “RPCV Application Packet for AO – YOUR LAST NAME”

 Equal Opportunity Employment